 Respect other people

-- Park carefully so access to gateways and driveways is clear
+- Park carefully so access to gateways and driveways are clear.

 Protect the natural environment

-- Take care with BBQs and fires – only use in designated areas
+- Take care with barbecues and fires – only use in designated areas.

 Enjoy the outdoors

-- Enjoy your visit – have fun – make a memory
+- Enjoy your visit, have fun, and make a memory.

 Please take litter home with you